nunezpaul/Skedda-Autoscheduler/README.md

 Save changes and exit.

 Now your system will use pre-determined settings to make the bookings on 27 days in advance for Monday and 29 days in advance for Wednesday.
+If you would like to change the time or how many weeks in advance the scheduling is suppose to happen then you can modify  Autoscheduler.py.